 Raise awareness - inspire activism - generate advocacy.

-We also want to speak to the survey result: ‘1 in 2 people don’t know how to talk to a person with dementia but would like to know more’ by exploring artistic, compassionate innovations in design for dementia care.
+We also speak to the survey result: ‘1 in 2 people don’t know how to talk to a person with dementia but would like to know more’ by exploring artistic, compassionate approaches to dementia care.

 What outcomes does the project hope to achieve from making this documentary?